 An alternative explanation for the increase in mobility during the use of the centralized match is not that the match affects the process, but rather changes the self-selection of interns who aim for a GI fellowship.
 Specifically, it could be that physicians who are more mobile choose to do a GI fellowship whenever the market operates through a centralized match.
 To account for that, we can compute for each GI fellow a measure of "mobility" that corresponds to a change in city or state between finishing medical school and the residency they completed just before entering their GI fellowship (this reduces the sample to 6,789 physicians, as we discard all foreign medical graduates).
-While physicians become less mobile as their career advances, we do not find any evidence that the mobility of GI fellows during the match is driven by an increase in mobile physicians that choose to become gastroenterologists.
+While physicians become less mobile as their career advances, we do not find any evidence that the mobility of GI fellows during the match is driven by an increase in mobile physicians who choose to become gastroenterologists.

-Therefore, a decentralized GI fellowship market not only is a congested and thin market, it is also a market that yields a different outcome than when it is organized through a match.
+Therefore, the decentralized GI fellowship market was not only congested and thin, it also produced different outcomes than when it was organized through a match.
 With the loss of the centralized clearinghouse, the market broke down into more localized markets (the market became not only thin in time, but also in space).